 \section{Abstract}

-Optimal path planning in nonconvex free spaces is notoriously challenging, as formulating such problems as mixed-integer linear programs (MILPs) is \emph{NP}-hard.
-We propose \textbf{HZ-MP}, an \emph{informed Hybrid Zonotope–based Motion Planner}, as an alternative approach that decomposes the obstacle-free space and performs low-dimensional face sampling guided by an ellipsotope heuristic, enabling focused exploration along promising transit regions.
-This structured exploration eliminates the excessive, unreachable sampling that degrades existing informed planners such as AIT* and EIT* in narrow gaps or boxed-goal scenarios.
-We prove that HZ-MP is \emph{probabilistically complete} and \emph{asymptotically optimal}.
-It converges to near-optimal trajectories in finite time and scales to high-dimensional cluttered scenes.
+Optimal path planning in nonconvex free spaces poses substantial computational challenges.
+A common approach formulates such problems as mixed-integer linear programs (MILPs); however, solving general MILPs is computationally intractable and severely limits scalability.
+To address these limitations, we propose \textbf{HZ-MP}, an \emph{informed Hybrid Zonotope-based Motion Planner}, which decomposes the obstacle-free space and performs low-dimensional face sampling guided by an ellipsotope heuristic, thereby concentrating exploration on promising transition regions.
+This structured exploration mitigates the excessive wasted sampling that degrades existing informed planners in narrow-passage or enclosed-goal scenarios.
+We prove that HZ-MP is \emph{probabilistically complete} and \emph{asymptotically optimal}, and demonstrate empirically that it converges to high-quality trajectories within a small number of iterations.